andsens/docopt.sh/README.rst

 To reduce the amount of code added to the it, the script will only contain a parser made for that specific help text.
-For that reason there is no need for the generator itself to be written in bash, instead that part is written Python 3.
+For that reason there is no need for the generator itself to be written in bash, instead that part is written in Python 3.
-Though, this also means that you have to regenerate your parser everytime you change the help text (see `On-the-fly parser generation`_ for automating that part while developing).
+Though, this also means that you have to regenerate your parser every time you change the help text (see `On-the-fly parser generation`_ for automating that part while developing).